AlinaBrode/am_lang/docs/plans.md

   * show our small projects in place: code + run result
   * interaction: past code -> view results
   * https://chatgpt.com/share/68a1c7c6-f8e4-8001-9d0d-f121e5ef5eae
+* format small etudes in the same way as other projects on welcome page
+* duplicate our posts on site in our telegram channel